Twin study: Assumptions

-It can be seen from the modeling above, the main assumption of the twin study is that of equal environments, also known as the equal environments assumption.
-This assumption has been directly tested.
-A special case occurs where parents believe their twins to be non-identical when in fact they are genetically identical.
+It can be seen from the modeling above, the main assumption of the twin study is that of equal family environments, also known as the equal environments assumption.
+A special ability to test this assumption occurs where parents believe their twins to be non-identical when in fact they are genetically identical.
 Studies of a range of psychological traits indicate that these children remain as concordant as MZ twins raised by parents who treated them as identical.

-Molecular genetic methods of heritability estimation have tended to produce lower estimates than classical twin studies, although this discrepancy could be due to modern SNP arrays not capturing the influence of certain types of variants (e.g., rare variants or repeat polymorphsism) or because twin studies overestimate heritability.
+Molecular genetic methods of heritability estimation have tended to produce lower estimates than classical twin studies due to modern SNP arrays not capturing the influence of certain types of variants (e.g., rare variants or repeat polymorphsisms), though some have suggested it is because twin studies overestimate heritability.
 A 2016 study determined that the assumption that the prenatal environment of twins was equal was largely tenable.
 Researchers continue to debate whether or not the equal environment assumption is valid.

 Measured similarity: A direct test of assumptions in twin designs

 A particularly powerful technique for testing the twin method was reported by Visscher et al. Instead of using twins, this group took advantage of the fact that while siblings on average share 50% of their genes, the actual gene-sharing for individual sibling pairs varies around this value, essentially creating a continuum of genetic similarity or "twinness" within families.
-Estimates of heritability based on direct estimates of gene sharing confirm those from the twin method, providing support for the assumptions of the method.

 Sex differences

 Genetic factors, including both gene expression and the range of gene × environment interactions, may differ between the sexes.
 Fraternal opposite sex twin pairs are invaluable in explicating these effects.

 In an extreme case, a gene may only be expressed in one sex (qualitative sex limitation).
 More commonly, the effects of particular alleles may depend on the sex of the individual.
 A gene might cause a change of 100 g in weight in males, but perhaps 150 g in females – a quantitative gene effect.

 Environments may impact on the ability of genes to express themselves and may do this via sex differences.
-For instance genes affecting voting behavior would have no effect in females if females are excluded from the vote.
+For instance, genes affecting voting behavior would have no effect in females if females are excluded from the vote.
 More generally, the logic of sex-difference testing can extend to any defined sub-group of individuals.
 In cases such as these, the correlation for same and opposite sex DZ twins will differ, betraying the effect of the sex difference.

 For this reason, it is normal to distinguish three types of fraternal twins.
 A standard analytic workflow would involve testing for sex-limitation by fitting models to five groups, identical male, identical female, fraternal male, fraternal female, and fraternal opposite sex.
 Twin modeling thus goes beyond correlation to test causal models involving potential causal variables, such as sex.